Four Scary-As-Hell Horror Movies And Where To Stream Them, Including The Petrifying ‘Devil’s Backbone’

 Ouija: Origin of Evil

 If you saw the first Ouija, then you most likely skipped this title.
-Where the first film completely failed to entice fear or audience’s attention, the second installment is a must-watch for fans of supernatural horror.
+Where the first film completely failed to entice fear or the audience’s attention, the second installment is a must-watch for fans of supernatural horror.
 Currently streaming on HBO GO, Ouija: Origin of Evil is directed and co-written by Mike Flanagan, and it is co-produced by Michael Bay and horror whiz Jason Blum.
 The film stars Annalise Basso, Elizabeth Reaser, Lulu Wilson, Parker Mack, and Henry Thomas.

 Set in the late ’60s, Alice Zander (Reaser), a widow, supports her family with her phony seance business.
 The Zanders incorporate a Ouija board into their charade, and Alice achieves something that’s unusual in her line of work, she contacts a real spirit named Marcus.
 Unfortunately, despite its friendly name, the spirit is evil and possesses one of Alice’s daughters, Doris (Wilson).

 This prequel is an exorcism flick and a haunted house story all in one terrifying feature.
 The scary happenings in this one come from genuine suspense and atmospheric tension, as well as some effective jump-scare moments.
 Origin of Evil breaks the rules of the genre, and it will be hard for viewers to guess who will survive.
-Unlike its predecessor, this horror flick is well crafted, and the entire cast deliver solid performances.
+Unlike its predecessor, this horror flick is well crafted, and the entire cast delivers solid performances.
 The film builds to a climax that won’t soon be forgotten, and there’s also a clever post-credits scene.

 This scary film is currently streaming on HBO GO, and it’s one of the best horror movies of 2016.